ekwan/quiver/README.md

 QUIVER: Saunders, M.; Laidig, K.E.
 Wolfsberg, M.  JACS 1989 111 8989.
 Scaling Factors: Wong.
 Chem.
 Phys.
 Lett.
 1996, 256, 391-399.
 Radom.
 J Phys.
 Chem.
 1996, 100, 16502.
 Tunnelling Corrections: Bell.
 Chem.
 Soc.
 Rev.  1974, 3, 513.

+# Notes

+This program has been fixed to deal with up to 500 atoms and 100 isotopomers.
+If there are further issues, check the MNA and MMOL parameters in the quiver.f, as well as the input format string on line 92.

+Please note that the atom numbers in the starting material and product do not need to be aligned, since this calculates the reduced isotopic partition functions for the starting material and product separately.

 # Acknowledgements